rust-lang/cargo/src/doc/src/guide/creating-a-new-package.md

 ```

 This is called a **manifest**, and it contains all of the metadata that Cargo
-needs to compile your project.
+needs to compile your package.

 Here’s what’s in `src/main.rs`: